Characters of Final Fantasy X and X-2: Jecht

-Before the start of Final Fantasy X, Jecht was taken to Spira by Sin, and was thought to be dead in Zanarkand.
+Before the start of Final Fantasy X, Sin took Jecht to Spira, and was presumed dead in Zanarkand.
 In Spira, Jecht joined Auron as one of Braska's guardians to defeat Sin.
-Having lost hope of returning home, Jecht gave his life to become Braska's Final Aeon, which temporarily defeated Sin; beforehand, he requests that Auron take care of Tidus, believing that Auron could find a way to Dream Zanarkand, and Auron agrees.
+Having lost hope of returning home, Jecht sacrificed himself to become Braska's Final Aeon, which temporarily defeated Sin; beforehand, he requested that Auron take care of Tidus, believing that Auron could find a way to Dream Zanarkand, and Auron agreed.
 As a consequence, Jecht became the new Sin.
-Sometime later, Jecht asserts some control over Sin, makes his way to the Dream Zanarkand, and communicates with Auron, to transport Tidus to the Spira mainland, repeatedly communicating with his son so that he could find a way to permanently dispose of Sin.
+Some time later, Jecht asserts some control over Sin, making his way to the Dream Zanarkand and communicating with Auron to transport Tidus to Spira's mainland, communicating with him so he could find a way to permanently dispose of Sin.
 Near the end of the game, Tidus' group confronts Jecht inside Sin taking the form of Braska's Final Aeon (ブラスカの究極召喚, Burasuka no Kyūkyoku Shōkan).
-Before Jecht's death in battle, Tidus makes peace with his father.
+Before Jecht's death in battle, Tidus makes peace with him.

-Jecht has a small voice cameo in the final battles of Final Fantasy X-2 along with Braska and Auron, during which time they give the protagonists encouraging words and advice on where to strike at the machine Vegnagun.
+Jecht appears in the final battles of Final Fantasy X-2 along with Braska and Auron, in which they give the protagonists encouragement and advice on where to strike at the machine Vegnagun.
 Jecht is the villain representing Final Fantasy X in Dissidia Final Fantasy.
 As revealed in the prequel Dissidia 012, Jecht is a Warrior of Cosmos, who gives up his position to save Tidus's life before he turned into a Warrior of Chaos.
-Jecht reappears as a playable character in Dissidia NT, once again the villain representing Final Fantasy X.
+Jecht reappears as a playable character in Dissidia NT, where he reprises his role as the villain representing Final Fantasy X.